Convert Pounds per Foot to Pounds per Inch

 When do you need to convert between Pounds per Foot and Pounds per Inch?

-An imperial linear-density unit used occasionally for small US-made wire, small structural sections, and some legacy specifications.
+An imperial linear-density unit equal to exactly 12 × lb/ft (≈ 17.
 Pound per Foot and Pound per Inch are both linear density units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.